Portugal men's national handball team

 The Portugal men's national handball team is governed by the Portuguese Handball Federation and represents Portugal in international men's handball matches.
-They have appeared six times in the World Championship, reaching an all-time best fourth place in 2025, and eight times in the European Championship, with a sixth place in 2020 as their best result.
+They have appeared six times in the World Championship, reaching an all-time best fourth place in 2025, and nine times in the European Championship, with a fifth place in 2026 as their best result.
 The team participated for the first time in the Olympic handball tournament at the 2020 Summer Olympics in Tokyo, finishing in ninth place.

 Competitive record

 Portugal has competed six times at the World Championship (1997, 2001, 2003, 2021, 2023, 2025) and eight times at the European Championship (1994, 2000, 2002, 2004, 2006, 2020, 2022, 2024).
 They qualified automatically for the final tournaments of the World Championship in 2003 and of the inaugural European Championship in 1994 as the host team.
-Their best results are a fourth place at the World Championship in 2025, and a sixth place at the European Championship in 2020.
+Their best results are a fourth place at the World Championship in 2025, and a 5th place at the European Championship in 2026.